Like the pledge of allegiance or bells between classes, attendance is part of the school routine. So why settle for humdrum “here’s”?

 Especially in a world of remote learning, this start-of-class activity can be used to have fun and set a positive tone; a tool for teachers to build community with their students, whether they’re learning in person or remotely

-From a funny Zoom poll question to an opinion kids can register, asking attendance questions is a quick, easy way to energize the entire class.
+From a funny Zoom poll question to an opinion students can register, asking attendance questions is a quick, easy way to energize the entire class.

 Benefits of Attendance Questions

-As mentioned, questions to start the day can result in team-building, finding out how kids are feeling about an assignment, or simply help with mixing things up with something a quick class discussion.
+As mentioned, questions to start the day can result in team-building, finding out how students are feeling about a high school assignment, or simply help with mixing things up with something like a quick a middle school class discussion.

 How to Maximize Positive Impact

 Ideally, these questions should be short, sweet, and low-stakes; no one likes feeling put on the spot with a pop quiz right at the start of class.
 One word answers, multiple choice, “would you rather” style questions, or number ratings on a 1-5 scale are ideal.
 The key is to keep it simple, keep it honest, and to use the information for something constructive.

 Depending on the question, it might also be a good idea to make responses anonymous (at least as far as the class is concerned).